IcyTv/Acorn/README.md

 - [ ] Setup Acorn to handle shared compilation on windows
 - [ ] Move to mesons suggested folder structure (subprojects).
 For now we don't do this, since I hate how it organizes the project.
+- [ ] Move the projects in Acorn/vendor to the meson wrap file system.
+Currently they don't have a meson.build file, therfore that doesn't work.

 ## Contributing